Skip to main content

 Brady focuses on suppliers instead of shooters to hold reckless dealers accountable for perpetuating crime.

-supply 90% of firearms used
+5% of dealers supply 90% of firearms used in crime.
+Source

 POLICY REFORM

-Brady fights for life-saving policy solutions
+Brady fights for life-saving policy solutions supported by the majority of Americans, including gun owners.

-want stronger background checks.
+97% of voters want stronger background checks.
+Source

-Brady’s IMPACT
+BRADY’S IMPACT

 Brady's unwavering resilience is making a life-saving impact.

-Download PDF
+1. Download Statistics Download PDF

-Quick stats on gun violence in the United States
+Quick Stats on Gun Violence in the United States

 Here you can find answers to questions like; how many people are shot in the U.S. daily?
 How many people in America are injured by gunshots?
 What communities are most impacted by gun violence?
 How many Americans support common-sense gun reforms?